Greg Maybury (👉) is a freelance writer based in Australia. His main areas of

 The perpetrators and sources of propaganda and censorship are many and various: They run the gamut from global and regional foundations, commissions, movements, and assorted agenda driven organisations to national, state and provincial governments; [to] the corporate (mainstream) media along with the intelligence and security agencies; lobby groups, think tanks, NGOs; Big Tech, Big Pharma, Big Arms et. al.; and myriad other private and public institutions and vested interests, including even our regulatory bodies and legislative assemblies.
 If only we could have a vaccine to inoculate us against this cognitive onslaught, this pernicious societal and political virulence!

 This operant conditioning (or programming), a euphemism for old-school brainwashing, albeit utilising more sophisticated technological and psychological instruments, is designed to elicit a false consensus effect (or bias) in people, whereby they ‘see their own behavioural choices and judgments as relatively common and appropriate to existing circumstances’.
-In other words, we accept our personal characteristics, beliefs, responses, values, perceptions, attitudes etc., as relatively widespread throughout the general populace, and we react in kind, something of a herd mentality one suspects.
+In other words, we accept our personal characteristics, beliefs, responses, values, perceptions, attitudes etc., as relatively widespread and rational throughout the general populace, and we react in kind, something of a herd mentality one suspects.
 Once the “herd mentality” is in play, there is no herd immunity.
 (Think wildebeests here, or lemmings).

 Jung himself warned of the ‘politico-social delusional systems’ and ‘monkey tricks’ politicians use to ‘poison the utterly incompetent mind of the masses.’
 Less lofty in tone, yet perhaps more pithily, the popular (and brilliant) British satirist and fantasy novelist Terry Pratchett acutely observed: ‘…the IQ of a mob is the IQ of its most stupid member divided by the number of mobsters’.
 Aristotle’s oft-cited postulate that ‘nature abhors a vacuum’ may have its discontents; what is inarguable is that this is where stupidity finds its natural habitat, and ignorance its idyll.

 Such promiscuous acquiescence on our part can be stimulated by sub rosa, yet still seductive means, like predictive programming.
 This is very much a forte of the film and television entertainment business to be sure.
 According to one writer Alan Watt, such are